 Boston I June 6–9, 2018

-Experience Boston in a new light with Timothy Anglin Burgard, Ednah Root Curator in Charge of American Art.
-Over three days of exclusive programming, guests will enjoy curator tours at the city’s most beloved art centers, including the Isabella Stewart Gardner Museum, the new Art of the Americas Wing at the Museum of Fine Arts, and the conservation labs at the Harvard Art Museums.
-Attendees will also explore some of Boston’s finest sprawling gardens and private collections, ranging from historic decorative arts to modern and contemporary art, and celebrate our nation’s history with special visits to the Paul Revere House and the Old North Church.
-Accommodations at the stylish Mandarin Oriental in the beautiful Back Bay neighborhood along with dining experiences featuring seasonal New England dishes and international fare will round out our insider experience in this dynamic cultural capital.
+Led by Timothy Anglin Burgard, Ednah Root Curator in Charge of American Art, participants enjoyed extraordinary activities in Boston.
+Over three days of exclusive programming, guests enjoyed curator tours at the city’s most beloved art centers, including the Isabella Stewart Gardner Museum, the new Art of the Americas Wing at the Museum of Fine Arts, and the conservation labs at the Harvard Art Museums.
+Attendees also explored some of Boston’s finest sprawling gardens and private collections, ranging from historic decorative arts to modern and contemporary art, and celebrated our nation’s history with special visits to the Paul Revere House and the Old North Church.
+Accommodations at the stylish Taj Boston in the beautiful Back Bay neighborhood along with dining experiences featuring seasonal New England dishes and international fare rounded out our insider experience in this dynamic cultural capital.

 London I October 2–7, 2017

-Led by director and CEO Max Hollein and Melissa Buron, director, art division, participants enjoyed a week of extraordinary activities in London, including exclusive viewings of stunning collections in private homes, private curator-led visits to London’s top museums, studio visits with internationally renowned artists, and VIP access at Frieze London, the city’s leading contemporary art fair.
+Led by former director and CEO Max Hollein and Melissa Buron, director, art division, participants enjoyed a week of extraordinary activities in London.
+Highlights included visits to the studios of internationally renowned artists Sir Anish Kapoor, Edmund de Waal, and Sir Antony Gormley; exclusive visits to the homes of several prominent collectors; private curator-led tours at the National Gallery, Leighton House Museum, Victoria & Albert Museum, Royal Academy, and Tate Britain; a day trip to the English countryside for a special tour of Highclere Castle (made famous from the popular Masterpiece Theatre show, Downton Abbey) with Lady Carnarvon; and VIP access at Frieze London, one of the world’s leading contemporary art fairs.
 Special dining experiences included a welcome dinner at the hotel’s eighteenth-century William Kent Room and a closing event at The Wallace Collection.
 Guests were accommodated at the luxurious Ritz London on Piccadilly Street in the St. James’s district.